tannonk/two-headed-master/README.md

 `archimob/process_exmaralda_xml.py`

 NEW:
-- A new argument, which defines the format of the input (EXB or XML) was introduced: `--input-format (-format)`.
+- A new argument, which defines the format of the input (EXB or XML) was introduced: `--input-format (-f)`.
 OLD:
 - input:
   - mandatory input is transcription files in EXB (Exmaralda) format